Kauri Dieback Disease

 Do all trees that get kauri dieback die?

 Yes.
-All trees, no matter their age, will eventually die if they are infected with Kauri Dieback disease trees.
+All trees, no matter their age, size or state of health, will eventually die if they are infected with Kauri Dieback disease trees.

 Is there a cure?